brennan-research/brennan-research.github.io/contact/index.md

 Our group at GEOMAR is part of [Research Division 3: Marine Ecology](https://www.geomar.de/en/research/fb3/overview).

 Mailing address Until fall 2023, when we move to a new building on the east shore:

-  GEOMAR Helmholtz Centre for Ocean Research Kiel Düsternbrooker Weg 20, 24105 Kiel
+  GEOMAR Helmholtz Centre for Ocean Research Kiel.
-  Germany
+  Düsternbrooker Weg 20, 24105 Kiel.
+  Germany.

 {%
   include button.html